Who We Are

-The fundamental responsibility of the centre is to popularize the operation and practice of arbitration functioning as a facilitator, registrar and coordinator providing accommodation, secretarial services and other attendant facilities.
+The main responsibility of the centre is to popularize the operation and practice of arbitration.

-Four fully air conditioned chambers are available for the conduct of sittings with adequate modern comfortable seating along with suitable table arrangements.
+Four fully air conditioned chambers are available for the conduct of sittings with adequate seating.

-Hotel arrangements could also be adequately provided on request for international and arbitration.
+Hotel arrangements can be conveniently provided on request for international arbitrary hearings.